JZaunick/A2TEA.Workflow/README.md

 - gffread error with empty transcript_id in gtf2.2. gff3 is the preferred format for the workflow!
 - NCBI data was error prone due to the header format in our runs (e.g. wrong filtering results; no match with gene id from annotation) -> see section How to deal with ID mismatches

-### How to deal with ID mismatches
+### How to deal with ID mismatches:
+Issues with a mismatch of IDs between annotation/pep fasta are common and the automated approach doesn't always work well.
+Especially when not using standard ensembl data.
+In our runs, NCBI formatted pep fastas caused most issues.
+We found that the following approach worked quite well:

-  1) writing a new pep fasta file with gffread that contains all infos from the annotation `gffread PATH/TO/ANNOTATION.gff -g PATH/TO/GENOMIC.fna -FSy PATH/TO/OUTPUT.fasta
+  1) writing a new pep fasta file with gffread that contains all infos from the annotation `gffread PATH/TO/ANNOTATION.gff -g PATH/TO/GENOMIC.fna -FSy PATH/TO/OUTPUT.fasta`
-  2) manually filter for longest isoforms e.g. with the custom_longest_isoforms.py script make sure that the output only contains the correct gene IDs in the header, if needed (you can add a prefix/suffix or delete a part of the IDs)
+  2) manually filter for longest isoforms.
+We used the custom_longest_isoforms.py script that can be found under workflow/scripts make sure that the output only contains the correct gene IDs in the header, if needed you can add a prefix/suffix or delete a part of the IDs, in case the formatting of the headers is somehow messed up, try using the `--gene_name_function by_key` option

   example:

-    ```python3 PATH/TO/workflow/scripts/custom_longest_isoforms.py Lbar_proteins_with_all_infos.fasta Lbar_filtered_from_gff_newfunction.fasta --gene_name_function by_key --key gene```
+    ```python3 PATH/TO/workflow/scripts/custom_longest_isoforms.py PATH/TO/INPUT.fasta PATH/TO/OUTPUT.fasta --gene_name_function by_key --key gene```

   (for help on usage run: `python3 PATH/TO/workflow/scripts/custom_longest_isoforms.py --help`)
-  3) apply the manually filtering to all your other pep fastas
+  3) apply the manually filtering to all your other pep fastas, too
-  4) change `auto_isoform_filtering` to `"YES"` in the config.yaml
+  4) change `auto_isoform_filtering` to `"NO"` in the config.yaml
   5) don't forget to change the pep_fasta column in the species.tsv to the path of the filtered pep fastas

 # :beginner: Output